 M17.
 Glyphosate may be applied to Roundup Ready sugarbeet from emergence to 30 days before harvest.
 Refer to labels for adjuvant use.
 Use registered formulations and always apply glyphosate at the full rate depending on weed species and weed size.
 The maximum rate of glyphosate that can be applied to sugarbeet at various times is listed in the tables.
 Glyphosate may be applied up to four times POST to sugarbeet with at least 10 days between applications.
 Apply glyphosate in spray volume required to achieve good coverage over target species but avoid drift of spray droplets.
 Apply with AMS at 8.5 lbs/100 gallons of water.
 The initial glyphosate application should be applied to 1- to 2-inch weeds or 2 to 4-leaf stage sugarbeet at 25 to 30 fl oz/A (0.94 to 1.13 lb ae/A).
-A maximum of 4 glyphosate applications with a minimum of 10 days between application.
+A maximum of 4 glyphosate application.